awsdocs/amazon-ecs-developer-guide/doc_source/service-configure-auto-scaling.md

 1. Choose **Next step**\.

-These steps help you create step scaling policies and CloudWatch alarms that can be used to trigger scaling activities for your service\.
+These steps help you create step scaling policies and CloudWatch alarms that can be used to initiate scaling activities for your service\.
 You can create a **Scale out** alarm to increase the desired count of your service, and a **Scale in** alarm to decrease the desired count of your service\.

 **To configure step scaling policies for your service**